dangordon123/biggertent/README.md

     <ul>
       <li>Place a phone call to the rabbi, executive director, board of directors, or other leadership.</li>
       <li>Write an email or letter to the rabbi, executive director, board of directors, or other leadership.</li>
-      <li>SSchedule a meeting with the rabbi, executive director, board of directors, or other leadership, individually or as a group.
-There is strength in numbers, but even if you're the only one, it's still good to take action and support what you believe.
-One-to-one meetings are powerful.</li>
+      <li>SSchedule a meeting with Jewish leadership, individually or as a group.
+There is strength in numbers, but one-to-one meetings can also be powerful.</li>
       <li>Publish an article in a newspaper, magazine, or blog entry online.</li>
       <li>Show up to public Jewish events and express how you feel.</li>
       <li>Ask to speak on the record at the next board meeting of the synagogue.</li>